hiddenswitch/Spellsource/README.md

      }
      ```

      A more detailed documentation of what all these fields mean is forthcoming.
-You're strongly encouraged to look at existing cards to see how various fields, like `overrideBattlecry`, `trigger`, and `attributes` work.
+You're strongly encouraged to look at existing cards to see how various fields, like `battlecry`, `trigger`, and `attributes` work.
 The various enumerations can be found in the code, but most surprisingly hero classes have been renamed to colors.

  5. Write a test that verifies that the card works.
 We'll create a new file, [ExampleCardTests](game/src/test/java/com/hiddenswitch/spellsource/ExampleCardTests.java), that uses a "gym" to test that the card does what it is supposed to do.
 Here's an example test for Exampler: